 For me photography is the Art of Seeing.
 Inspired by the landscapes of the Earth, I am motivated by curiosity, using a contemplative process to explore the familiar in search of the mysterious.
 I am not as interested in documenting the literal representation of my subject as its essence.
 Photography teaches us how to see, and this enhances the sensual qualities of the visual experience.
 My photography is not didactic or intellectual, but if it helps people appreciate, love and safeguard our Planet I will have succeeded.

 You can navigate the galleries either from this, the home page, or through the Galleries drop down menu.
 The image files are big enough to fill a large screen so they may take a moment to download the first time.
-This is a work in progress and new material will be added throughout 2015, so please “refresh” each time you visit.
+This is a work in progress and new material is added regularly, so please “refresh” each time you visit.